jeff1evesque/machine-learning/README.md

 MariaDB [(none)]> FLUSH PRIVILEGES;
 ```

-**Note:** different executions of this program may involve different *dependent*, and *independent* variables.
+**Note:** one execution of this program may involve different *dependent*, and *independent* variables then the next execution.
 Therefore, the database schema is not known ahead of time.
-For this reason, the EAV data model is used for storing SVM datasets.
+For this reason, the EAV data model is used for storing and retrieving SVM datasets.

 ##Testing / Execution